 The Coaches Perpetual Trophy

-This is awarded each year to one boy and one girl athlete who are judged on a points system by the Head Coach for their general behaviour and sportsmanship, at training and Centre competition days.
+This is awarded each year to one boy and one girl athlete who are judged on a points system by the Head Coach for their general behavior and sportsmanship, at training and Centre competition days.

 The President’s Award